 From Lobuche Base Camp, we continue on a rocky moraine path to reach the High Camp.
 Upon reaching the High Camp, we set up our camp, take lunch and rest.
 It is important that we take rest after fixing the camp as it will prepare us for the next day's long climb.
 Overnight in Lobuche East High Camp.
 (B,L,D)

-We wake up early today at around 2 am and have our breakfast before beginning our climb.
 It is important we reach the summit before noon because in the afternoon the strong winds in the high lands might become a barrier for a successful summit.
-Lobuche East offers more panoramic views of the mountains than any other trekking peak.
-From the summit, you get to enjoy magnificent views of Everest, Lhotse, Nuptse, Ama Dablam, Cholatse, Pumori, and many more.
+The Lobuche East rises over the moraines of the Khumbu Glacier.
+Our route follows rocky slabs to access the glacier.
+Once on the snow we climb a long undulating arête to the summit ridge.
+On most occasions, the mountain is climbed on the summit ridge only as far as a subsidiary snow summit, known as the false peak.
+To reach the true summit of Lobuche East, we will have to climb for another couple of hours.
+From the summit, we get to enjoy magnificent views of Everest, Lhotse, Nuptse, Ama Dablam, Cholatse, Pumori, and many more.
 We spend some time at the summit celebrating and taking pictures, then we get back to the High Camp again for an overnight stay.
 (B,L,D)